-As a Hispanic Serving Institution, we have taken deliberate steps to ensure access to information for our diverse community.
+As a Hispanic Serving Institution, BC has taken deliberate steps to ensure access to information for its diverse community.
 This includes the creation of bilingual enrollment brochures in both English and Spanish, as well as conducting information sessions presented in both languages.
 Additionally, enrollment services are provided in both English and Spanish at the Welcome Center and Student Information Desk, including virtual assistance.
-While these efforts represent significant strides in enhancing bilingual access, we acknowledge the importance of further expansion.
-Future discussions may explore extending bilingual resources to key areas such as counseling, ensuring equitable support for all members of our community.
+While these efforts represent significant strides in enhancing bilingual access, BC acknowledges the importance of further expansion.
+Future discussions may explore extending bilingual resources to key areas such as counseling, ensuring equitable support for all members of the community.